SpellholdStudios/1pp/README.md

 ###### As of version 4.2.0, configuration options needed for installation are read from <a href="https://github.com/GwendolyneFreddy/1pp/blob/master/1pp/1pp-config-default.ini">1pp-config-default.ini</a> file, or 1pp-config-user.ini if it exists.

 The previous version interrupted installation with plain text prompts allowing players to customise components to their liking (depending on which IE game the mod is installed for and on already installed components).
-Those options have been moved into **_1pp-config-default.ini_** file in :file_folder: **1pp** folder.
+All those options set during installation have been moved into **_1pp-config-default.ini_** file in &#x1F4C1; :file_folder: **1pp** folder.
 This file provides a '*default*' installation.

-If you want to define their own customized installation, you have to edit the file **_1pp-config-default.ini_** with Notepad or another text editor, then save it as **_1pp-config-user.ini_**.
+If you want to define your own customized installation, you have to edit the file **_1pp-config-default.ini_** with Notepad or another text editor, then save it as **_1pp-config-user.ini_**.
 Each line consists of a configuration option, then '=', then a number.
 The only thing you should edit is the number.

 The installation process will read both ini files and prioritize user's options values.
 If a value is not set or mismatched in 1pp-config-user.ini, any installation failure will be prevented by reverting it back to its default value.